mattcarlotta/react-starter-kit/README.md

 ## Packages Incorporated

 These packages are updated by an automated script that can be found <a href="https://github.com/mattcarlotta/UpdateBoilerplate">here</a>.
 To see the latest package versions, please check out the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/master/package.json">package.json</a>.
+If you run into any issues, please fill out an issue report <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/issues">here</a>.

 - [Webpack](https://github.com/webpack/webpack)
 - [Babel](https://github.com/babel/babel)